whatisnuclear/website/solar-power.md

 href="{% link solar-power.md %}" onmouseover="domTT_activate(this, event, 'width','200','caption',
 'Note', 'content', 'To do this calculation, first convert 6 kWh/m^2/day to W/m^2 ( type 6.0
-kWh/m^2/day in W/m^2 into Google), then multiply by the area of the USA (see Wikipedia) to get the total power in Watts of the sun on the USA.
+kWh/m^2/day in W/m^2 into Google), then multiply by the area of the USA (see Wikipedia) to get the total power in watts of the sun on the USA.
 Then, multiply this power by the number of seconds in a year.
-Remember, a Watt is a Joule/second.','trail', true);">*</a>]</sup>.
+Remember, a watt is a Joule/second.','trail', true);">*</a>]</sup>.
 In 2007, the entire power consumption of the USA was about 1.4x10<sup>19</sup> J. This means that <b>there is about 5400x the energy we use coming down from the sun.</b> Clearly there is more than enough solar power available.
 This would, of course, require that the entire USA was covered head to toe with solar panels.
 Since